 - 8. This beamstop is quite square, so a simple square mask works.
-A circle is also easy to draw: - Click on the Circle mask drawing button. - Click at the center - Move the mouse out to make it the size you want, and click again to finish the circle.
+A circle is also easy to draw: - Click on the Circle mask drawing button. - · Click at the center - Move the mouse out to make it the size you want, and click again to finish the circle. - Tip: Like a rectangle, you can also draw a circle of defined position and size by entering the radius, x center, and y center, and click the 'Create' button. - 9.
+If you need to draw another (non-square or circle) shape, you would do the following:

-- 9. If you need to draw another (non-square or circle) shape, you would do the following: - Click on the Polygon mask drawing button.
+- Click on the Polygon mask drawing button.
 Left click to place the first vertex. - Continue left clicking to place more vertices to draw the desired shape. - Right click to connect the last point you put down to the first point, and finish drawing the polygon. - 10.
 Zoom back out to the full extent of the image. - 11.
 Next you need to mask out the bad pixels on the detector.
 On a Pilatus detector, bad pixels usually have a value of -2. - 12.
 In the automatic section of the Mask Drawing controls, set Mask All Pixels = -2 and click 'Create'. - This control allows you to mask pixels at, above, or below a given threshold.
 It is particularly useful for things like bad pixels, where the value is known.